fabridamicelli/echoes/README.md

    - mypy
    - pytest

-The code has been tested with Python 3.7 on Ubuntu 18.04.
+The code has been tested with Python 3.7 on Ubuntu 16.04.

 ## Features
 ### ESNs
  - ESNRegressor
  - ESNGenerator
+Reservoir neurons activity is represented by a discretized rate model with leaky integration.
 ### ESN hyperparameters
  - input scaling and shift
  - reservoir sparsity